nginxinc/docker-nginx-controller/README.md

     docker run --name mynginx1 -e ENV_CONTROLLER_API_KEY=1234567890 -e ENV_CONTROLLER_INSTANCE_NAME=my-instance-123 -d nginx-agent
     ```

-### 1.3.
-Current Limitations

-The following list summarizes the existing limitations of monitoring containers with NGINX Controller:

-- The Controller Agent can only monitor NGINX from inside the container.
-It is not currently possible to run the Controller Agent in a separate container and monitor the neighboring containers running NGINX.

-## 2. How to Build and Run an NGINX Controller-enabled NGINX image
+## 2. How to build and run an NGINX Controller-enabled image

 ### 2.1.
-Building an NGINX Controller-enabled image with NGINX
+Building an NGINX Controller-enabled image

 (**Note**: If you are new to Docker, refer to the documentation on [how to install Docker Engine on various operating systems](https://docs.docker.com/engine/installation/).)